-The geographic area served by MiHIA is comprised of 14 counties in the central Michigan region.
-They include Arenac, Bay, Clare, Gladwin, Gratiot, Huron, Iosco, Isabella, Midland, Ogemaw, Roscommon, Saginaw, Sanilac and Tuscola counties.
+We work on behalf of more than 755,000 residents in 14 counties in central Michigan: Arenac, Bay, Clare, Gladwin, Gratiot, Huron, Iosco, Isabella, Midland, Ogemaw, Roscommon, Saginaw, Sanilac and Tuscola.
 This region is one of nine medical trading areas defined by the State of Michigan Department of Community Health.
-The geography includes a population of about 800,000 people.